-The Notes[, which are deemed to be obbligazioni pursuant to Article 2410 et seq. of the Italian Civil Code,]^[1] are issued pursuant to an Amended and Restated Agency Agreement dated 12 October 2021 (as amended and supplemented from time to time, the "Agency Agreement") between Eni S.p.A. ("Eni") and Eni Finance International SA ("EFI") (each an "Issuer" and, together, the "Issuers" and also, in the case of Eni, as guarantor of EFI Notes, the "Guarantor"), The Bank of New York Mellon, London Branch as fiscal agent and the other agents named in the Agency Agreement and with the benefit of an Amended and Restated Deed of Covenant dated 12 October 2021 (as amended and supplemented from time to time, the "Deed of Covenant") executed by the Issuers in relation to the Notes and an Amended and Restated Guarantee dated 12 October 2021 (as amended and supplemented from time to time, the "Guarantor") executed by the Guarantor in relation to the guarantee of the EFI Notes.
+The Notes, which are deemed to be obbligazioni pursuant to Article 2410 et seq. of the Italian Civil Code, are issued pursuant to an Amended and Restated Agency Agreement dated 6 October 2022 (as amended and supplemented from time to time, the "Agency Agreement") between Eni S.p.A. ("Eni" or the "Issuer"), The Bank of New York Mellon, London Branch as fiscal agent and the other agents named in the Agency Agreement and with the benefit of an Amended and Restated Deed of Covenant dated 6 October 2022 (as amended and supplemented from time to time, the "Deed of Covenant") executed by the Issuer in relation to the Notes.
 The fiscal agent, the paying agents, the registrar, the transfer agents and the calculation agent(s) for the time being (if any) are referred to below respectively as the "Fiscal Agent", the "Paying Agents" (which expression shall include the Fiscal Agent), the "Registrar", the "Transfer Agents" and the "Calculation Agent(s)".
-The Noteholders (as defined herein), the holders of the interest coupons (the "Coupons") relating to interest bearing Notes in bearer form and, where applicable in the case of such Notes, talons for further Coupons (the "Talons") (the "Couponholders") are deemed to have notice of all of the provisions of the Agency Agreement, the Deed of Covenant and the Guarantee applicable to them.
+The Noteholders (as defined herein), the holders of the interest coupons (the "Coupons") relating to interest bearing Notes in bearer form and, where applicable in the case of such Notes, talons for further Coupons (the "Talons") (the "Couponholders") are deemed to have notice of all of the provisions of the Agency Agreement and the Deed of Covenant applicable to them.